 Additionally, the summer faith-based movie OVERCOMER also did well opening weekend earning just over $8 million.

 Still, less than favorable movies like GOOD BOYS and IT CHAPTER 2 premiered over the summer with great opening numbers at the box office.
 Yet, the overwhelming majority points to family-friendly content.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!